Add To Favorites

 What could you do when you were 6 months old?
 When did you first walk?
 Make this pop-up record of your growing-up milestones!

 How quickly young children change!
-Find out when babies and toddlers usually learn to crawl, stand, walk, talk, get teeth, or reach other milestones.
+Invite students to find out when babies and toddlers usually learn to crawl, stand, walk, talk, get teeth, or reach other milestones.
 Organize appropriate text and electronic resources for student use.

-Fold a large sheet of paper in half.
+Students fold a large sheet of paper in half.
 To create stepping stones, use Crayola® Erasable Colored Pencils to draw irregular shapes with the top part of each stone along the fold.
-Draw as many as you like.
-You can always erase if you change your mind or make a mistake.

 Cut around the bottom and sides (not the folded top) of each stepping stone with Crayola Scissors.

 Color in the stones with Crayola Twistables.
 Label each stone with a date or age.
 Flip up the stone and write what you learned to do at that age on the inside.
 Use words and/or pictures.